Once Upon A Time Early Learning Center offers high quality care and education for students 2 weeks-12 years.

 Infants - ages 2 weeks - 12 months

 Preschoolers - ages 37 months - first day of Kindergarten

-School Agers Before/After School and all day during the summer - first day of Kindergarten - 12 years
+School Agers (summer only) - first day of Kindergarten - 12 years

 Our program is certified annually by the Department of Human Services.